j-s-3/jcoding-utils/README.md

 # README #

-* This is a set of utilities to provide "syntactic sugar"
+* This is a set of utilities to provide "syntactic sugar" and help with clean code.
+The idea of this library is to remove hard to read operators like "!", help code "read" left to right, reduce null checking and remove nested logic.
+If you have an idea please feel free to contribute.

+### Contributing ###
+* Modify the code and do a pull request
+* I will do a code review and suggest any improvements
+* Note: Code will be rejected if it is not Unit Tested or of a high standard.
+* Please stick to SOLID principles.
+* Eventually I will start documenting some standards on the Wiki page.

 ### Who do I talk to? ###